Skip to main content

 Location of Archival Materials

-Massachusetts I (ScGbt)
+Massachusetts I (Gunboat)

 I

 The first Massachusetts, a wooden steamer, was built in the shipyard of Samuel Hall, Boston, Mass., under the supervision of Edward H. Delano for Mr. R. B. Forbes in 1845.
 As an auxiliary steam packet, she helped pioneer commercial steamer service between New York and Liverpool, England.
-She was purchased by the War Department in 1847 and during the Mexican War served as a troop transport for the Army.
-In 1848 she steamed round Cape Horn to San Francisco; she was transferred to the Navy at Mare Island Navy Yard 1 August 1849; and commissioned the same day, Lt.
-L. R. Knox in command.

 On 5 January 1859 Secretary of the Navy Isaac Toucey ordered the Commandant of the Mare Island Navy Yard to fit out Massachusetts prior to transfer to the War Department.
-She was turned over to the Army Quartermaster Corps in May 1859 and during the next several years cruised Puget Sound "for the protection of the inhabitants of that quarter."
-The Quartermaster General of the Army ordered Massachusetts retransferred to the Navy 27 January 1862.
-Subsequently, she was placed in ordinary at Mare Island and surveyed.
+She was turned over to the U.S. Army Quartermaster Corps in May 1859 and during the next several years cruised Puget Sound "for the protection of the inhabitants of that quarter."
+The Quartermaster General of the Army ordered Massachusetts retransferred to the Navy on 27 January 1862.
+Subsequently, she was placed in ordinary [a non-commissioned status] at Mare Island and surveyed.